 Needle is not pushed fully in.
+Insert new needle and push fully in.
 Needle is bent.
-Insert new needle and push fully in.
+Insert new needle.
 Needle is too thick or too thin.
 Insert new needle.
-Insert new needle.
-Needle is bent, and has hit the needle plate Let the machine feed the fabric. because you are pulling or pushing the fabric.
+Needle is bent, and has hit the needle plate because you are pulling or pushing the fabric.
+Let the machine feed the fabric.
 Only guide the fabric lightly.
 The bobbin case is not properly installed.
 When you insert the bobbin case, push it fully into the stop.